fennovj/azure-notes/dva_c01_exam/05_dynamodb.md

 Locking mechanisms ensure data is always updated to latest version.
 E.g. if you read, then update, then write, you kinda want to 'lock' the item during that process.
 There are three ways of doing this:

 KEEP IN MIND THIS IS CLIENT_SIDE ONLY.
-The lock is not a 'real' lock, it is simply a client-side rule that it chooses to obey
+The lock is not a 'real' lock, it is simply a client-side rule that it chooses to obey.

 - Optimistic locking: when you read an item, record the version number.
 If you write, check if the version number has changed, and if not, the update fails.
 You can simply retrieve item again and try again.
 - Pessimistic Locking: When you retrieve an item, store a 'lock' for that item.
 Any other writes on that item will fail while the lock is active.
 This is much more intrusive and can lead to deadlocking etc.